AI-SDC/SACRO-ML/README.md

 ## Content

+* `aisdc`
-* `attacks` : Contains a variety of privacy attacks on machine learning models, including membership and attribute inference.
+    - `attacks` Contains a variety of privacy attacks on machine learning models, including membership and attribute inference.
+    - `preprocessing` Contains preprocessing modules for test datasets.
+    - `safemodel` The safemodel package is an open source wrapper for common machine learning models.
+It is designed for use by researchers in Trusted Research Environments (TREs) where disclosure control methods must be implemented.
+Safemodel aims to give researchers greater confidence that their models are more compliant with disclosure control.
-* `docs` : Contains Sphinx documentation files.
+* `docs` Contains Sphinx documentation files.
-* `example_notebooks` : Contains short tutorials on the basic concept of "safe_XX" versions of machine learning algorithms, and examples of some specific algorithms.
+* `example_notebooks` Contains short tutorials on the basic concept of "safe_XX" versions of machine learning algorithms, and examples of some specific algorithms.
-* `examples` : Contains examples of how to run the code contained in this repository:
+* `examples` Contains examples of how to run the code contained in this repository:
   - How to simulate attribute inference attacks `attribute_inference_example.py`.
   - How to simulate membership inference attacks:
     + Worst case scenario attack `worst_case_attack_example.py`.
     + LIRA scenario attack `lira_attack_example.py`.
   - Integration of attacks into safemodel classes `safemodel_attack_integration_bothcalls.py`.
-* `preprocessing` : Contains preprocessing modules for test datasets.
-* `risk_examples` : Contains hypothetical examples of data leakage through machine learning models as described in the [Green Paper](https://doi.org/10.5281/zenodo.6896214).
+* `risk_examples` Contains hypothetical examples of data leakage through machine learning models as described in the [Green Paper](https://doi.org/10.5281/zenodo.6896214).
-* `safemodel` : The safemodel package is an open source wrapper for common machine learning models.
-It is designed for use by researchers in Trusted Research Environments (TREs) where disclosure control methods must be implemented.
-Safemodel aims to give researchers greater confidence that their models are more compliant with disclosure control.
-* `tests` : Contains unit tests.
+* `tests` Contains unit tests.

 ## Documentation